georgems98/healthy-toast/README.md

 ### Prerequesites
 The package_list.txt file contains all packages installed into the working environment and which versions are used.
-The key libraries are sched, time, and win10toast.
+The key libraries are:
+* sched
+* time
+* win10toast